bluerally/buooy-backend/README.md

 # Bluerally Backend

 ## OutLine
-Dive Match is a platform for free diving and scuba diving enthusiasts to find buddies.
+Bluerally is a platform for free diving and scuba diving enthusiasts to find buddies.
 This service helps divers find partners for a safe and enjoyable diving experience.

 ## Functions
 - Diver profile management(Sign-up, Authentication, Authorization)